apple/swift-cluster-membership/README.md

 ### High-level Protocol Description

-> For a more in-depth discussion of the protocol and modifications in this implementation we suggest reading the API Documentation, as well as the associated papers. (todo link)
+> For a more in-depth discussion of the protocol and modifications in this implementation we suggest reading the [SWIM API Documentation](https://apple.github.io/swift-cluster-membership/docs/current/SWIM/Enums/SWIM.html), as well as the associated papers linked below.

 The [*Scalable Weakly-consistent Infection-style process group Membership*](https://research.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf) algorithm (also known as "SWIM"), along with a few notable protocol extensions as documented in the 2018 [*Lifeguard: Local Health Awareness for More Accurate Failure Detection*](https://arxiv.org/abs/1707.00788) paper.